noahhowadt/stapel/README.md

 # Stapel

 An unopinionated modal handling library for React.
+> [!WARNING]
-IMPORTANT: This package is still WIP.
+> This package is still a WIP.
 There may be breaking changes.

 ## Documentation